AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-users.md

 The `Community Details` page lets you add and delete user who hold membership in a community.
 You can only add users to the community from your own tenant.
 Each tenant manages its own community membership.

-When you add a user to the community, they are assigned the [Community Member](xref:ccRoles#community-roles-preview) role within the scope of the community.
-This role lets the user view the community, view the data shared within it, and share data.
+When you add a user to the community, they are assigned the [Community Member](xref:ccRoles#community-member-role-preview) role within the scope of the community.
+This role lets the user view the community.

 ## Add users to a community